-Within the Personal Development curriculum, the intent is to positively develop learners' growth mindset, motivation, physical, financial and emotional wellbeing in line with the Learning

-Philosophy.
-During 'Connect to College' week at the start of the year, learners learn about the '3 R's' of Relationships, Readiness to learn and Routines, including Safeguarding and British Values.
-'Speak Up Speak Out' raises awareness about sexual harassment and abuse.
-In line with latest Keeping Children Safe in Education guidance, we have greater focus on ensuring learners know how to stay safe online and use AI responsibly and ethically in their studies.
+Within the Personal Development curriculum, the intent is to positively develop learners' growth mindset, motivation, physical, financial and emotional wellbeing in line with the Learning Philosophy.
+During 'Connect to College' week at the start of the year, learners learn about the '3 Rs' of Relationships, Readiness to Learn and Routines, including Safeguarding, Online Safety and the Code of Conduct including mutual respect and tolerance.
+The curriculum is closely aligned with the themes outlined in Keeping Children Safe in Education with a strong focus on preventative education for instance 'Speak Up Speak Out' raises awareness about sexual harassment and abuse.
+In line with latest Keeping Children Safe in Education guidance, we have greater focus on ensuring learners know how to stay safe online and use Al responsibly and ethically in their studies.